googlefonts/googlefonts.github.io/gf-guide/onboarding.md

 -   **All font files should follow the [Overall font files requirements](requirements.md).**

--   **All font files should pass the [FontBakery](https://github.com/googlefonts/fontbakery) checks for the [googlefonts profile](https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html).**
+-   **All font files should pass the [FontBakery](https://github.com/googlefonts/fontbakery) checks for the [googlefonts profile](https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html).** Please read the [QA section](qa.md) of the Google Fonts guide for more information on quality assurance requirements.

+-   **All font source files should follow the [outline quality guide](outlines.md).**

 Under special circumstances, you can request an exception to these requirements.

-## Font upgrades
+## Font Upgrades

-Remember that, following the informations given in the [production requirements](production.md), the fonts used on websites via HTTP request to Google Fonts are served from the actual fonts contained in the API.
-In fact, GF contains more than a thousand fonts, and serves them to billions of websites.
-A very important detail to remember is that GF *does not* serve more than one version of the same font.
+Remember, following the information given in the [production requirements](production.md), the fonts used on websites via HTTP request to Google Fonts are served from the actual fonts contained in the API.
+In fact, Google Fonts contains more than a thousand fonts, and serves them to billions of websites.
+A very important detail to remember is that Google Fonts *does not* serve more than one version of the same font.
 This means that once a font is upgraded and in production, the *upgrade is served everywhere*.

 To make sure users are correctly served the upgraded font:

 -   **The family name and style names should be the same.**

--   **The version number should be incremented from the previous version** following the [specified criteria](requirements.md) for it.
+-   **The version number should be incremented from the previous version** following the [specified versioning criteria](requirements.md).

 -   **We must avoid visual regression between the new version and the previous version**:
     -   No previously encoded glyphs should be removed.